thucldnguyen/thucldnguyen-gatsby-blog/src/content/posts/2021-03-03-if-ui-is-not-ready-what-to-automate.md

 > Tip: There is a free online tool that helps you "randomize" and generate a realistic dataset for your testing purpose in case you cannot access the real data in the database.
 Check it out at [www.generatedata.com](www.generatedata.com).
 >
-> DISCLAIMER: I'm no affiliate with this tool and the company behind it, no commission for referring the tool whatsoever.
+> DISCLAIMER: I'm no affiliate with this tool and the company behind it.
+No commission for referring the tool whatsoever.

 The picture below shows some options that you can control on [generatedata.com](generatedata.com).
 For instance, you can define a column "Employee Name" and let the tool randomly pick realistic-sounding names like John Doe and Marry Anne.